 Festival Coins can be spent at stores that line Festival Plaza’s circular balloon-filled street, which will let you have your fortune read, take part in a lottery to win prizes, train your Pokémon at the bouncy house, and provide a chance to dye your clothes.
 This is a great place to invest your time and another welcome distraction beyond the main quest.

-Sun and Moon promise to occupy you for a long time to come, and that’s not to mention other elements such as gathering Zygarde Cells and Cores in the Zygarde Cube, the QR Scanner that will let you register Pokémon in your Pokédex to find out where they live, or the Battle Tree, where you can partner with opponents that you have been victorious against to fight alongside them in future battles.
+Pokémon Sun and Pokémon Moon promise to occupy you for a long time to come, and that’s not to mention other elements such as gathering Zygarde Cells and Cores in the Zygarde Cube, the QR Scanner that will let you register Pokémon in your Pokédex to find out where they live, or the Battle Tree, where you can partner with opponents that you have been victorious against to fight alongside them in future battles.

 By this point, it should be clear that Pokémon Sun and Pokémon Moon are packed with more than enough content to fuel your hunger for a definitive Pokémon adventure.
 But, it isn’t all plain sailing.
 The lilting soundtrack is once again commendable with Team Skull’s punk themes being a particular highlight, but there are still struggles in graphical performance.
 There can be no question that the Alola region’s colourful landscapes are joyous and captivating to wander, but larger battle instances are still unable to overcome framerate woes that have been present since the Pokémon series arrived on Nintendo 3DS.
 It’s not a particular deal-breaker given how superb the whole package is, but it’s a notable notch in what is otherwise a near-perfect realisation of what many hope to see from a Pokémon adventure.